tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

 #### HostPools

-A tenant requests bare metal resources by creating a HostPool.
+A tenant requests bare metal resources by creating a HostPool with a desired specification.
+Once created, O-SAC will repeatedly attempt to fulfill the request until the state of the HostPool matches its specification.
+Tenants can update a HostPool specification, and the same reconciliation process will perform the needed operations to change the state of the HostPool.

 In the following example, the tenant is requesting a HostPool with two fc430 hosts.
 Each host will have `network1` attached as a native VLAN on one physical interface; and a trunk port with `network2` as a native VLAN and `network3` as a tagged VLAN on a second physical interface.